bhavjot/NumericSequencesApp/README.md

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just configure your server to serve the files under the `app/` directory.

+####Numeric Sequence Calculator

+User Stories

+####Story ID: S1 Instructions
+####Story:

+    As a USER I want to read some instructions on how to use the application so that it works first time for me.

+####Acceptance Criteria:

+1. The instructions shall be short and to the point.

+####Story ID: S2 Enter Data
+####Story:

+As a USER I want to enter a number and initiate the calculation of the numeric sequences so that I can view the results.

+####Acceptance Criteria:

+1. Input shall accept positive, whole numbers only.
+2. Where an input is invalid an error message shall be displayed.

+####Story ID: S3 Results
+####Story:

+As a USER I want to view the results of the numeric sequences so that [TBD].

+####Acceptance Criteria:

+The following numeric sequences shall be displayed:

+1. All numbers up to and including the number entered,
+2. All odd numbers up to and including the number entered,
+3. All even numbers up to and including the number entered,
+4. All numbers up to and including the number entered, except when,
+  * A number is a multiple of 3 output C, and when,
+  * A number is a multiple of 5 output E, and when,
+  * A number is a multiple of both 3 and 5 output Z,
+5. All fibonacci number up to and including the number entered.

 ## Contact